DynamicDevices/meta-mono/README.md

 ## Current State - ARM vfp: Works

+#### 19/09/2014

+* Maintainer has tested a Poky build on a Freescale i.MX6 platform with a relatively complex commercial application.

 #### 25/02/2014

 * Maintainer has tested a Poky build on a Freescale i.MX6 platform, with a simple console application and a simple Windows Forms application.

-## Current State - ARM hardfp: Works
+## Current State - ARM hardfp: Works / Issues with Windows Forms components

 #### 22/04/2014